safe-global/safe-user-allocation-reports/review/README.md

   - Put the safes in `current.csv`
   - Double check that the provided reward address is actually a Safe.
   - Run `add_valid_report.py <github_issue_number> <reward_safes_address>`.
 This updates all required csvs.
   - Push to main so repo gets updated.
+Mention in the commit message the issue number. sth. like `Updating csvs via #<issue_number>`

 After your are done with a report, unassign yourself again.